PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/glossary.md

   Common name for the for-statement.

 Free store
-  {term}`memory` allocated by `new`; also called dynamic memory.
+  {term}`memory` allocated by `new`; also called {term}`dynamic memory`.
+Dynamic memory is an amount of memory of indeterminate size used up during execution of a program as new objects are created.
 Often standard library facilities, such as `vector`, can be used to avoid explicit use of free store.

 Function
   A named sequence of statements that can be invoked/called by a program, optionally using arguments supplied by the function call, to optional return a value to the program.
 The type of the function includes the number and types of argument and the type of the value returned.
 Functions are useful because they are reusable, making code more efficient to write and execute.